 Auto Scaling marks the instance as unhealthy and replaces the instance, if the instance fails the EC2 instance status check

-ELB also performs health checks on the EC2 instances that are registered with the it for e.g. if the application is available by pinging and health check page
+ELB also performs health checks on the EC2 instances that are registered with the it for e.g. application is available by pinging and health check page

 Auto Scaling, by default, does not replace the instance, if the ELB health check fails